Everything you need to know about the Winter Energy Payment

 Who is eligible?

-More than a million people will be able to get the Winter Energy Payment, including people receiving superannuation and Veteran’s Pension, as well as those on a main benefit.
-People in private rest home care will also qualify, but those in full-time supported residential care are not eligible.
+About 850,000 people will be able to get the Winter Energy Payment, including people receiving superannuation and Veteran’s Pension, as well as those on a main benefit.
 You don’t need to apply to get this payment - if you qualify, it will be paid to you automatically, in addition to any other regular payments you usually receive.

 You might qualify for the Winter Energy Payment if you receive one of the following: